Key Stage 1 Curriculum

 These are identified as 'Core Subjects' or 'Foundation Subjects'.

 Design and Technology

-At Key Stage 1 we follow the New National Curriculum 2014 for Mathematics.
+At Key Stage 1 we follow the National Curriculum 2014 for Mathematics and follow the mastery approach using White Rose planning.
 All children in Key Stage 1 have daily Mathematics sessions and we consider it to be one of our priorities that children leave school with secure basic skills which will serve them well in the future.
 To support this we also have dedicated daily mental maths sessions to develop and enhance these key skills.
 Maths activities also take place on the yard area.
-Maths websites to support learning at home are on this website under children/classes/useful websites.
+Maths websites to support learning at home are on this website.
 Children are given homework once a week to reinforce work completed in class.

 English (Reading, Writing and Speaking and listening)

 Children follow the Oxford Reading Tree Reading Scheme.
-All children have an individual and guided reading session each week as well as whole class reading linked to English lessons and other curriculum areas.
+All children in year 2 have an individual and guided reading session each week as well as whole class reading linked to English lessons and other curriculum areas.
+Children in Year 1 are heard read twice weekly by an adult.
 Children receive 2 books a week which must be read at home and this forms part of the weekly homework.
 Incentives such as house points, stickers and reader of the term are given to promote reading.
-Children can also choose a library book weekly to take home and share with an adult and the Library Bus visits at least once a term and children can chose a book to read at school.
-Children In Key Stage 1 also read with older Reading Buddies and Parent Helpers.

 Many of our lessons are topic based and delivered through a creative curriculum.
 Topics change regularly and are planned to provide progression and challenge for each year group.
 All pupil receive at least two hours of high quality Physical Education each week.
 Computing is taught discreetly and embedded into all areas of the Curriculum.
 In Key Stage 1 we believe in learning through experiences.
 We use the Outdoor Area and the Woodland Area to support learning.
 We also use visitors and trips outside of school to bring learning alive.